p4rkerw/SALSA/Tutorial/README.md

 # chr22_16604416_C_G,chr22,16604416,C,G,1|1,.,RNA,,,2.99460e-03,TPTEP1
 ```

 **(Recommended) Step 5:** Use barcode celltype annotations to filter the coordinate-sorted cellranger bam using the CB tag.
 This step will speed up downstream analysis by eliminating barcodes that do not meet quality control.
-The barcode annotation file has three columns where the first column is the barcode, the second column is the library_id, and the third column is the celltype annotation.
+The barcode annotation file should have three columns where the first column is the barcode, the second column is the library_id, and the third column is the celltype annotation.
 For the purposes of the tutorial, we will only filter chr22.
 ```
 Usage: step5_filterbam.sh [-nidolmbeth]
    -n  | --library_id         STR   library_id: eg. [sample_1]